sst/sst/www/docs/design-principles.md

 ]);
 ```

+This allows you to customize as you go along, as opposed to being overwhelmed by all the options up front.

 ---

 ## Having an escape hatch

-With the design of SST's constructs you might run into cases where you are trying to do something that is not supported.
+That said, you might run into cases where you are trying to do something that a construct does not support.
 In these cases, you can fallback to using the native CDK constructs instead.

-This _escape hatch_ ensures that you are not locked into using SST's constructs.
+This _escape hatch_ ensures that you are **not locked into** using SST's constructs.
+This is one of the biggest reasons companies choose SST.

-That said, if you have a use case that we should address, jump on our <a href={ config.discord }>Discord</a> and let us know.
+PS: If you have a use case that we should address, jump on our <a href={ config.discord }>Discord</a> and let us know!

----

-## Zero-config

-One of the big reasons we built SST was because the development environment for serverless always felt lacking.
-It lacked a tight feedback loop, something the [Live Lambda Development](live-lambda-development.md) addresses.
-But you also needed to configure multiple plugins, Webpack, Babel, TypeScript, testing frameworks, linters etc. These setups were often brittle and relied on separate project maintainers to keep up to date.
-This might've been fine if you are an individual developer who has a ton of experience with serverless.
-But if you are a part of a larger team or are just getting started with serverless, it can be very challenging just to get your dev environment up and running.

-Hence, one of the design principles of SST is to make sure that the development environment works out of the box.
-It comes _batteries included_.
-And needs little to no configuration.

-You can learn more about this if you [check out our tutorial](learn/index.md).